aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/getting-started/how-to-run-in-docker/_index.md

 ## Example:

 We illustrate the usage with a simple example.
-In this case, the functionality is very straightforward, just opening an Excel file containing Japanese text in aspose_test.py.
-Here, we use python:3.11 as the base image, and the corresponding Dockerfile is as follows:
+In this case, the functionality is straightforward: just opening an Excel file containing Japanese text in `aspose_test.py`.
+Here, we use `python:3.11` as the base image, and the corresponding Dockerfile is as follows:

 {{< highlight plain >}}
 FROM python:3.11 AS base

-# For drawing,e.g. convert to PDF
+# For drawing, e.g., convert to PDF
 RUN apt-get update && apt-get install -y libgdiplus

 # Install ICU version supported by .NET Core 3.1